lxbx44/lxbx44/README.md

 ---------------------------------------------------------------------------------------------------

-- 💻 I'm a Student & A self-learner programmer
+- 💻 I'm a Student & a self-learner programmer
-- 📖 Future Business Analytics student
+- 📖 Studying IB Diploma

 ---------------------------------------------------------------------------------------------------